Wysong Optimal Line Dog Food receives the Advisor’s top rating of 5 stars.

 So, detractors still object to the use of yeast extract and other glutamic acid derivatives and blame them for everything from Alzheimer’s (in humans) to obesity.

-This recipe also contains chicory root.
-Chicory is rich in inulin, a starch-like compound made up of repeating units of carbohydrates and found in certain roots and tubers.
+This recipe also contains inulin, a starch-like compound made up of repeating units of carbohydrates and typically sourced from chicory root.

 Not only is inulin a natural source of soluble dietary fiber, it’s also a prebiotic used to promote the growth of healthy bacteria in a dog’s digestive tract.